Understanding Continuing Education (CE) Terminology

 Disclaimer: ASHA approves CE Providers.
 This approval does not imply endorsement of course content, specific products, or clinical procedures.
 Every attempt is made to ensure the accuracy of information in ASHA CEFind and on ASHA CE Transcripts.
 ASHA does not accept responsibility for any inaccurate information listed in ASHA CEFind.

-CE courses offered for ASHA CEUs must fall within one of the three content areas described below.
+CE courses offered for ASHA CEUs must fall within one of the two content areas described below.
 Some states require more of one type than another/others for licensure renewal.
 Check with your state regulatory agency directly for its specific requirements.

 Information pertaining to disorders of speech, language, swallowing, and hearing: